Chapter 2 - Eligibility Requirements

-U.S. Department of Homeland Security consent
+Obtain U.S. Department of Homeland Security consent

-U.S. Department of Health and Human Services (HHS) consent, if applicable
+Obtain U.S. Department of Health and Human Services (HHS) consent, if applicable

 Dependency or Custody – Declares the petitioner dependent on the court, or legally commits or places the petitioner under the custody of either a state agency or department, or a person or entity appointed by a state or juvenile court;

-The petitioner must be the subject of a juvenile court order that declares him or her dependent on a juvenile court, or legally commits to or places the petitioner under the custody of either an agency or department of a state, or a person or entity appointed by a state or juvenile court.
+The petitioner must be the subject of a juvenile court order that declares the petitioner dependent on a juvenile court, or legally commits to or places the petitioner under the custody of either an agency or department of a state, or a person or entity appointed by a state or juvenile court.

 2. Parental Reunification

-The juvenile court must find that reunification with one or both parents is not viable due to abuse, neglect, abandonment, or a similar basis under the relevant state child welfare laws.
-Lack of viable reunification generally means that the court intends its finding that the child cannot reunify with his or her parent(or parents) remains in effect until the child ages out of the juvenile court’s jurisdiction.
+The juvenile court must determine that reunification with one or both parents is not viable due to abuse, neglect, abandonment, or a similar basis under the relevant state laws.
+This generally means that the court intends for its determination that the child cannot reunify with his or her parent(s) to remain in effect until the child ages out of the juvenile court’s jurisdiction.
 However, actual termination of parental rights is not required.

-Issued under State Law
+Jurisdiction under State Law